 - 2015 and 2016 were years of widening its scope and going into more detail.
-They have seen the publication of eight implementing acts in order to lay down important rules for the application of the articles of the Regulation.
-The standardization work entrusted to CEN and ETSI under mandate M/460 has been speeded up in order to benefit from appropriate standards for the application of the new Regulation;
+They have seen eight implementing acts to lay down important rules for applying the Regulation articles.
+The standardization work entrusted to CEN and ETSI under mandate M/460 has been speeded up to benefit from appropriate standards for the application of the new Regulation;

-- Work in the years 2017 and 2018 is geared more towards the operational implementation of the Regulation, in conjunction with the gradual arrival of notifications of national electronic identification schemes and the end of the transition period for trust services.
+- Work in the years 2017 and 2018 is geared more towards the Regulation's operational implementation, in conjunction with the gradual arrival of notifications of national electronic identification schemes and the end of the transition period for trust services.

-Initiated at the end of 2015, the work of the network of cooperation among Member States enters its decisive phase in 2017 with discussion on the first pre-notified schemes.
+Initiated at the end of 2015, the work of the cooperation network among the Member States enters its decisive phase in 2017 with a discussion on the first pre-notified schemes.

-These will contribute to the proper implementation of digital identity schemes and will ensure that methods of governance are equivalent and interoperable (meaning they can REALLY work together).
+These will contribute to the proper implementation of digital identity schemes and ensure that governance methods are equivalent and interoperable (meaning they can REALLY work together).

-Simultaneously, the digital infrastructures and, particularly, the communication nodes designed to support the way the interconnection mechanism works began a test period and pilot phases of interoperability between several countries.
+Simultaneously, the digital infrastructures and the communication nodes designed to support the way the interconnection mechanism works began a test period and pilot phases of interoperability between several countries.

 Specific application building blocks to promote shared technical specifications are being proposed.

-For example, an Austrian driver who has been fined for speeding in the Netherlands can, using his digital identity, now consult detailed information on their fine in their native language and choose to pay or electronically challenge the fine in accordance with the Dutch procedures explained on the site.
+For example, an Austrian driver who has been fined for speeding in the Netherlands can, using his digital identity, now consult detailed information on their fine in their native language and choose to pay or electronically challenge the fine following the Dutch procedures explained on the site.